SasView/sasview/src/sas/guiframe/media/data_explorer_help.rst

 The *Freeze Theory* button generates data from the selected theory.

 *NOTE!
-This operation can only be performed when theory labels are selected.*
+This operation can only be performed when theory labels are selected in* *the Data panel.*

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ